dvdred/ACME-SSL_Reverse-Proxy/README.md

-# ACME-SSL Reverse-Proxy fo ZeroSSL provider
+# ACME-SSL Reverse-Proxy for ZeroSSL provider
 Docker Compose stack → automatic SSL (ZeroSSL) + nginx HTTPS reverse-proxy

 ## 1. What it is